Anxiety and Anger: What’s the Difference?

 Following are some standard treatments by which you can control your anger and anxiety:

-Cognitive Behavioral Therapy: The most effective treatment for anger and anxiety problems is cognitive behavioral therapy (CBT).
-CBT, which is often a short-term treatment, focuses on teaching you particular strategies to help you alleviate your symptoms and eventually return to the things you’ve avoided due to anger and anxiety.
+Cognitive Behavioral Therapy: The most effective treatment for anger and anxiety problems is cognitive behavioral therapy (CBT), which is often a short-term treatment and focuses on teaching you particular strategies to help you alleviate your symptoms and eventually return to the things you’ve avoided due to anger and anxiety.

 Medication: Your doctor may recommend drugs such as buspirone, benzodiazepines (sedatives), or beta blockers.
 These drugs are meant for short-term treatment of anger and anxiety symptoms and should not be used continuously.